Mending a tiny heart

 Deborah and Erik began the search to find the best doctors and hospital for Teddy.

 The couple did not take the decision lightly.
 They researched hospitals across the country and would go to the ends of the earth if it meant their baby boy would live.
-The moment Deborah will never forget was when she asked a doctor in Boston if he could perform the surgery Teddy needed better than Dr. Joseph Forbess, division director of Cardiothoracic Surgery and co-director of The Heart Center at Children’s Health.
+Ultimately, they decided that Children's Health would be able to provide the best care for Teddy's condition.

-During the first appointment at Children’s, Deborah and Erik were given answers to questions they did not even know to ask.
-After meeting Dr. Forbess, they knew Children’s Health was the place for Teddy.
+During the first appointment in the Heart Center at Children's Health, Deborah and Erik were given answers to questions they did not even know to ask.
+This confirmed they had made the right decision.

 With the due date approaching, Deborah made phone calls to her cardiologist and obstetrician to let them know the change in plans.

-Dr. Catherine Ikemba, a pediatric cardiologist and director of the Fetal Heart Program at Children’s Health, performed fetal echocardiograms when Teddy was 30 weeks and 36 weeks gestation.
+Catherine Ikemba, M.D., Pediatric Cardiologist and Director of the Fetal Heart Program at Children's Health, performed fetal echocardiograms when Teddy was 30 weeks and 36 weeks gestation.

-“I am very honest with my patients,” Dr. Ikemba said.
-“There is a lot we cannot predict in life, so I try to prepare families for best and worst case scenarios.
-Caring for a child with complex single ventricle congenital heart disease is quite an endeavor that affects the entire family.”
+"I am very honest with my patients," Dr. Ikemba says.
+"There is a lot we cannot predict in life, so I try to prepare families for best and worst-case scenarios.
+Caring for a child with complex single ventricle congenital heart disease is quite an endeavor that affects the entire family."

 Deborah appreciated Dr. Ikemba's honesty even when it was not what she wanted to hear.

-The thriving 14-month-old spends the majority of his time keeping Deborah on her toes.
-Teddy’s four older siblings adore him.
+The thriving 14-month-old spends most of his time keeping Deborah on her toes.
+Teddy's four older siblings adore him.

-“Teddy rules the roost,” Deborah said.
-“Nobody messes with Teddy.
-If he isn’t happy, no one is.”
+"Teddy rules the roost," Deborah says.
+"Nobody messes with Teddy.
+If he isn't happy, no one is."